tavoundjian/SRGEDataTemplate/Data Template.md

 Slug: srge-data-template
 Summary: Guidelines for setting up your reactor data

-This is the content of my super blog post.
+Hello, this is an example of some text.

 #SRGE Dataset<sup>1</sup> Template
 |Variable|Required or Optional|Description|Example Values|Comments/Other Requirements|